-Now, let’s dive into what VR engineering really entails:
+Now, let’s dive into what VR in engineering really entails:

-- How do I become a VR engineer?
+- How to become a Virtual Reality engineer

 What is virtual reality?

 Virtual reality (VR) is a computer-generated simulation where the user, in full immersion, can interact with the virtual environment.
-The viewer sees the virtual world through a virtual reality headset or a projection-based device (powerwall or CAVE), and interacts with the 3D objects with controllers.
+The viewer sees the virtual world through a virtual reality headset or a projection-based device (powerwall or immersive room), and interacts with the 3D objects with controllers.

 In the real world, we use our different senses to perceive our environment.
-Outside of the five you learn through school, there are a lot more we use to determine the environment we are in.
-Virtual reality mostly relies on visual and hearing inputs (and sometimes touch through haptics and controller vibrations) to emulate the sensation of presence, and make you believe you really are in the virtual environment.
+Virtual reality mostly relies on visual and hearing inputs (and sometimes touch through haptics) to emulate the sensation of presence, and make you believe you really are in the virtual environment.

 We have long held the desire to escape the limitations of a computer screen, keyboard and mouses.
 With virtual technologies, we are understanding more and more how to create more intuitive ways to get human-machine interactions (HMI), also called human factors integration.
 VR is a new form of communication with machines